KCarretto/paragon/www/public/docs/_sources/index.rst.txt

 ----

-.. function:: openFile(path: String) -> (f: File,err: Error)
+.. function:: file(path: String) -> (f: File,err: Error)

-	OpenFile on the remote system using SFTP over SSH.
-The file is created if it does not yet exist.
+	Prepare a descriptor for a file on the remote system using SFTP via SSH.
+The descriptor may be used with the file library.

 ----